Rhonda received a full pardon from Oklahoma Governor Kevin Stitt in 2019 and continues to work with many in Oklahoma Prison Reform

-After working with her Stand in the Gap family, a ministry-led transitional home, Rhonda was able to regain custody of her three children and hold a steady job for nine years.
+After working with her Stand in the Gap small group mentoring team, while living in a ministry-led transitional home, Rhonda was able to regain custody of her three children and hold a steady job for nine years.

-Rhonda is now clean, sober, and the founder of She Brews Coffee House.
-This coffee house, located in Claremore, Oklahoma, provides opportunities for women reentering into society after struggling with problems like drug addiction.
+Rhonda is now clean, sober, and the founder of She Brews Coffee & Transition Program.
+These coffee houses, located in Claremore and Tulsa, Oklahoma provide opportunities for women reentering into society after struggling with problems like drug addiction.

-Rhonda explains that She Brews Coffee House is "intended to give back what was given to me.
-I feel like people invested in me, and now what I tell them all the time is it's earning interest, because I am now investing in the lives of other women."
+Rhonda explains that She Brews Coffee is "intended to give back what was given to me.
+People invested in me, and I tell them all the time it's earning interest, because I am now investing in the lives of other women."

-Rhonda also directs His House Outreach Ministries, a faith-based transitional home in Claremore.
-Women who are regaining their lives at His House are given the opportunity to work at She Brews to gain responsibility, leadership, trustworthiness, and social skills.
+Rhonda also directs She Brews Transition Program (His House Outreach Ministries), a faith-based residential transition program founded in Claremore with numerous group homes in Claremore, Tulsa & Edmond.
+Women who are regaining their lives are supported programmatically in the housing program and given the opportunity to work at She Brews Coffee to gain responsibility, leadership, trustworthiness, and social skills.

 Rhonda's mission statement is:

-"To improve the quality of life by advocating for women struggling with reentering back into society successfully; to bring effective solutions to the cycle of recidivism by providing programs focused on social and economic change and community development within Claremore.
-She Brews Coffee Shops helps us do this"
+"To improve the quality of life by advocating for women struggling with reentering back into society successfully; to bring effective solutions to the cycle of recidivism by providing programs focused on social and economic change and community development.
+She Brews Coffee helps us do this"

-She Brews is certainly upholding its mission, as there have already been several women who have moved on from She Brews to hold other jobs or focus on higher education.
+She Brews is certainly upholding its mission, as many women have moved on from She Brews to hold other jobs in the community or focus on higher education.

 We'd love to see you soon, as we continue to brew inspiration, strength, and change.